ejchung0406/vibe_shooter/README.md

 ## 🎨 Game Architecture

 ### Scene Structure
+- **StartScene** - The initial screen where the game begins.
-- **GameScene** - Main gameplay, entity management, UI
+- **GameScene** - Main gameplay, entity management, UI.
-- **UIScene** - Level-up upgrade selection interface
+- **UIScene** - Level-up upgrade selection interface.

 ### Entity System
-- **Player** - Character with health, skills, and upgrade effects
+- **Player** - Character with health, skills, items, and upgrade effects.
-- **BaseEnemy** - Abstract enemy class with shared behaviors
+- **BaseEnemy** - Abstract enemy class with shared behaviors.
-- **TankEnemy/RangedEnemy** - Specialized enemy types
+- **TankEnemy/RangedEnemy/BossEnemy** - Specialized enemy types.
-- **Projectile System** - Various projectile types (basic, explosive, homing)
+- **Projectile System** - Various projectile types (basic, explosive, homing).
+- **Pet** - A temporary ally that assists the player in combat.
+- **Item** - Collectible objects that provide passive bonuses.

 ### Systems
-- **UpgradeManager** - Handles upgrade selection and effects
+- **UpgradeManager** - Handles upgrade selection and effects.
-- **EnemySpawner** - Manages wave-based enemy spawning
+- **EnemySpawner** - Manages wave-based enemy spawning.
+- **ItemManager** - Manages the pool of available items.
+- **SkillManager** - Manages skill data and descriptions.
-- **Physics** - Collision detection and knockback effects
+- **Physics** - Collision detection and knockback effects.

 ## 🎯 Gameplay Tips

-1. **Positioning is Key** - Use the camera follow system to stay aware of threats
+1. **Positioning is Key** - Use the camera follow system to stay aware of threats.
-2. **Upgrade Synergy** - Combine Spread Attack + Burst Attack for maximum firepower
+2. **Upgrade Synergy** - Combine upgrades for maximum firepower and survivability.
-3. **Skill Management** - Use Q skill for crowd control, E skill for emergency defense
+3. **Skill Management** - Use your skills strategically to control the battlefield.
-4. **Enemy Prioritization** - Take out ranged enemies first, use tanks as shields
+4. **Enemy Prioritization** - Take out ranged enemies first, and be prepared for bosses.
-5. **Combo Master** - Every 3rd shot explodes - time it for maximum impact
+5. **Itemization** - Collect items that complement your build and playstyle.

 ## 🐛 Known Issues

-- Large initial repository size (resolved with .gitignore)
-- Occasional GitHub push timeouts (usually succeeds despite error message)
+- No known issues at this time.

 ## 📝 License